 (Wider church, ecumenical, or events held within the Conference boundaries that are sponsored by other entities)

-- Sabbath Renewal Clergy Retreat at Institute for Life & Care - Nov.
-14 and 15
+- Clergy 'Sabbath Renewal' Retreat at Institute for Life & Care - April 29 and 30

 - Wesley Festival Seeks Participants for May 2015 Gala Concert in Washington, DC